Camilochiang/ASPEN/Preparing_xavier.md

     Second, meanwhile we wait for FAST-LIVO, we will add the depth frame to the algorithm

 We start today by creating a new ROS package that is wrapper of yolo v5 , sort and also draw polygons arround fruits

+@@ 20220602
+I have been working in the tracker.
+Tried specially a C++ implementation of sort and is not really working as it compite with r3live in resources.
+I will re try with python sort even if it take a bit of longer time to process.
+Also the idea is that if you see a tomate for more than 10 frames then it should produce a ros message. (something like that).
+I should also try with the realtime implementation of bytetrack.
+I have hopes on that one